SemanBoon/site-unit2-project1-music-playlist-explorer-starter/README.md

 Add your response here

 * Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?
+The only thing that really went well was the CSS because it didn't really give me trouble and it's super easy to pick up.
+Submitting my project after the deadline was definately not the plan.

 Add your response here